Kukulkan: Modern folklore

 Stories are still told about Kukulkan among the modern Yucatec Maya.
 In one tale, Kukulkan is a boy who was born as a snake.
 As he grew older it became obvious that he was the plumed serpent and his sister cared for him in a cave.
 He grew to such a size that his sister was unable to continue feeding him, so he flew out of his cave and into the sea, causing an earthquake.
 To let his sister know that he is still alive, Kukulkan causes earth tremors every year in July.

 A modern collection of folklore from Yucatán tells how Kukulkan was a winged serpent that flew to the sun and tried to speak to it but the sun, in its pride, burnt his tongue.
 The same source relates how Kukulkan always travels ahead of the Yucatec Maya rain god Chaac, helping to predict the rains as his tail moves the winds and sweeps the earth clean.

 Among the Lacandon Maya of Chiapas, Kukulkan is an evil, monstrous snake that is the pet of the sun god.
 She destroys much of the world until she tries to herself during the long trip—the trip between the life and death.
 During the trip, she meets a boy who shares food with her and follows her back to the human world.
 She returns with him and constructs her own country.

 In popular culture

-Kukulkan is a playable character in Smite as a mage.

-Followers of the "Cult of Kukulkan" are portrayed as antagonists to Lara Croft in the video game Shadow of the Tomb Raider.
+In the 2006 film Apocalypto, the high priest in charge of human sacrifice prays to Kukulkan.

-Kukulkan also appears in the Star Trek: The Animated Series episode "How Sharper Than a Serpent's Tooth" and the Star Trek: Lower Decks episode "Mining the Mind's Mines".
+In the Star Trek: The Animated Series episode, "How Sharper Than a Serpent's Tooth," the starship Enterprise encounters an ancient alien being that appears as a winged serpent and claims to be the Kukulkan of the ancient Mayan and Aztec cultures.

+In the 2018 Video Game Shadow of the Tomb Raider, the main antagonist Dominguez/Amaru, who has usurped the throne of a hidden city founded by Mayan refugees in Peru, claims to be an incarnation of Kukulkan and seeks a pair of artifacts that will grant him the god's power.

-In the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever (2022), Tenoch Huerta Mejía portrays Namor, who is called K'uk'ulkan by the people of his underwater kingdom of Talokan, who worship him for his mutant abilities.
+In the 2022 Marvel Cinematic Universe film Black Panther: Wakanda Forever, the king of Talokan, Namor (played by Tenoch Huerta Mejía), is also referred to as K'uk'ulkan by his subjects.

-In the anime series Beyblade Burst, the character Kurt Baratier owns a Bey called "Beat Kukulkan", whose avatar is modelled after the winged serpent itself.

-In the 1939 Doc Savage book, by Lester Dent, The Dagger in the Sky, the Black Stone of Kukulkan is a cursed stone.
-Kukulkan's curse is that anyone who has it dies and a black dagger will appear.